-The Tweeter Home Entertainment Group will open its first Tweeter stores in Nashville, Tenn., and Charleston and Spartanburg, S.C., this month.
+Canton, Mass. - The Tweeter Home Entertainment Group will open its first Tweeter stores in Nashville, Tenn. and Charleston and Spartanburg, S.C. in November.

 Two stores are slated for Nashville and its environs, while Spartanburg and the Charleston suburb of Mt.
 Pleasant will receive one unit each.

-Tweeter will also open two new stores in the Philadelphia and Washington, D.C., areas this month, and will relocate its Galleria store in the Dallas market.
+Tweeter will also open two new stores in the Philadelphia and Washington, D.C. areas next month, and will relocate its Galleria store in the Dallas market.
 The new Galleria location will feature the company's new custom installation Design Center vignettes.

 The new units are the first of 16 new locations planned for the current fiscal quarter, the company said.
 Tweeter currently operates 168 stores under the Tweeter, HiFi Buys, Sound Advice, Showcase and Hillcrest brands.

-Looking ahead to the fast approaching holiday selling season, Tweeter president/CEO Jeff Stone noted in a recent quarterly sales statement, "We are hopeful that the dynamics surrounding the general economic marketplace will improve as we move into the December quarter."
+Looking ahead to the fast approaching holiday selling season, Tweeter president/CEO Jeff Stone noted in a recent quarterly sales statement that 'We are hopeful that the dynamics surrounding the general economic marketplace will improve as we move into the December quarter.'

 Plasma and LCD displays, which accounted for almost 10 percent of Tweeter's total sales in September, remain the retailer's the fastest-growing category, with sales up 310 percent in the fiscal fourth quarter ended Sept.
 30.

 During the same period, sales of HD and HD-ready projection sets increased 28 percent, while sales of digital tube sets grew nearly 40 percent and sales of satellite-ready head-units rose 77 percent for the period.